 - 8 counties – Derbyshire, Hertfordshire, Lancashire Leicestershire, Middlesex, Nottinghamshire, Shropshire and Sussex

-- 4 main families – Walker, Bailey, Lewis and Gray, plus countless others featuring less prominently.
+- 4 main families – Benjamin Walker, William Willis Bailey, George Lewis and Thomas Henry Gray, plus countless others featuring less prominently.

 See the Talks Page for details of the “A Coal Mining Dynasty” talk offered to community organisations.